IB Maths Tutors

 ⯈ Further Mathematics Higher level

-Students should choose above subjects according to their future needs and their interests in the subject.
-IB Teachers are supposed to spend 240 hours for teaching IB Mathematics (HL) and 150 hours in teaching SL.
+Students should choose the above subjects according to their future needs and their interests.
+IB Teachers are supposed to spend 240 hours teaching IB Mathematics (HL) and 150 hours teaching SL.

-Students are required to do a lot of hard work and a proper planning to excel in this challenging curriculum.
-The whole process of performing IB Mathematics can be divided into three parts.
+Students are required to do a lot of hard work and proper planning to excel in this challenging curriculum.
+The whole process of performing IB Mathematics can have three parts.

-(i) While preparing for your exams You may find some topics very interesting while some are not.
-Some may be easy for you but some may be very difficult.
-But you should understand that questions will be asked from the whole syllabus and marks matters a lot to you so you can’t afford to ignore any chapter/topic.
-Our IB Maths Tutors help you to prepare the whole syllabus without any difficulty
+(i) While preparing for your exam, You may find some topics fascinating while some are not.
+Some may be easy for you, but some may be very difficult.
+However, you should understand that questions will be asked from the whole syllabus and marks matters a lot to you so you can’t afford to ignore any chapter/topic.
+Our IB Maths Tuition in Delhi help you to prepare the whole syllabus without any difficulty

-(ii) Our Ib Maths tutors suggest you to keep course formula booklet always with you when you are are preparing for the exam and solving questions from chapters.
-Looking for formulas from the booklet will make you familiar with it and this will save your time to find formulas while writing your exams.
-Though you are provided with a new formula booklet at the time of exam
+(ii) Our Ib Maths tutors in Delhi suggest that you keep IB Maths formula booklet always with you when you are preparing for the exam and solving questions from chapters.
+Looking for methods from the booklet will make you familiar with it, and this will save your time to find formulas while writing your exams.
+You get a new formula booklet at the time of the exam.

-(iii) Before you start solving questions, Our Ib Maths tutors make you learn all the concepts properly, note key points and make short notes with a pencil in your book.
-Once you are done with all the questions of a chapter/topic from your book, Our Ib Maths tutors make sure that you try extra questions on the same topic.
-For extra questions, either you can try IB question banks or search our IB Tutor blog because exam questions are always a bit more difficult than book questions
+(iii) Before you start solving questions, Our IB Maths tutors in Delhi make you learn all the concepts correctly, note critical points and make short notes with a pencil in your book.
+Once you finish all the questions of a chapter/topic from your book, Our Ib Maths tutors in Delhi make sure that you additional sums on the same concept.
+For extra problems, either you can use IB question banks or search our IB Tutor blog because exam questions are always a bit more difficult than book questions

-After preparation and after doing a comprehensive revision, Our Ib Maths tutors suggest that you should be careful about following things while writing your exams
+After preparation and after doing a comprehensive revision, Our IB Maths tutors in Delhi suggest that you should be careful about following things while writing your exams

-(i) You should read the whole question paper very calmly and first solve the questions which are easier for us.
-Don’t waste much time on the difficult questions.
-This will lead you to the shortage of time for the other questions, resulting in silly mistakes.
+(i) Read the whole question paper very calmly and first solve the questions which are more comfortable for you.
+Don’t waste much time on difficult issues.
+Time-wasting will lead you to the shortage of time for the other questions, resulting in silly mistakes.

 (ii) You should be careful with algebraic short-cuts.
 It’s better to avoid them.
-You should provide right explanations/notes with your algebraic work.
-Not doing so may result in bad grades
+You should provide the right explanations/notes with your algebraic work.
+Not doing so may result in bad grades.

 (iii) Diagrams and graphs are the main attractions of your answer So make them large, neat and clean.
 Label them properly.

 (iv) You should avoid writing approximate answers.
-It can only be done when it’s not possible to get an exact answer.
+It is acceptable when it’s not possible to get an exact answer.

 (v) Don’t skip a question just because you aren’t able to solve its first part.
-Sometimes the questions are designed such that you can solve the second part of it in spite of the fact that you are not able to solve first part.
-So it’s better to read all the parts of a question carefully
+Sometimes the questions are designed such that you can answer the second part of it even though you are not able to explain the first part.
+So it’s better to read all the elements of a question carefully.

 (vi) You should be quick and correct with your GDC.
-Check it properly before you go in the exam hall (batteries etc.).
+Check it properly before you go into the exam hall (batteries).
 Sometimes it may show the wrong graph so always check whether the results shown by GDC are making sense or not.
 If you are solving Trigonometric problems, you must set it to the correct angle mode (The degree or the radians).
-While writing paper 2, don’t assume that you will have to use your calculator for each and every question.
-There may questions in paper 2 that can be solved without GDC
+While writing paper 2, don’t assume that you will have to use your calculator for every question.
+There may be some questions in paper 2 that we can solve without GDC.

-(vi) Use of GDC is not allowed on paper 1 so you need to be very careful with your manual calculations.
+(vi) Use of GDC is not allowed on paper one, so you need to be very careful with your manual calculations.
 There is no way to cross-check them.

-(vii) You should take a deep sleep and have a nice breakfast!!
+(vii) You should take a deep sleep and have an excellent breakfast.